Wing Luke: Legal and political career

+As a Councilmember, Luke focused on urban renewal, historical preservation, and civil rights.
+The latter focus proved controversial, and Luke's open-housing ordinance (created to prevent discrimination in the sale or rent of Seattle real estate) faced heavy resistance, though it eventually passed.
+For support in his community renewal efforts, Luke turned to a variety of local organizations he was active in, such as the Urban League, the Chinese Community Service Organization, the Japanese American Citizens League, and the Jackson Street Community Council.

+Generally diplomatic and optimistic in his approach, Luke was notably skilled at appealing to diverse communities, having once learned to sing Norway's entire national anthem in preparation for an address to the local Norwegian community.
+His political successes and general popularity led to speculation over a potential congressional or mayoral run.

 Death and legacy

 On May 16, 1965, Luke was killed in a plane crash with two others on Merchant Peak in Snohomish County, while returning from a fishing trip in Okanogan County.
 The wreckage was not found in the Cascade Mountains for more than three years.

 Luke is the namesake of multiple institutions.
 Friends and other supporters of Luke who raised money to search for him started the Wing Luke Memorial Foundation.
-The money went to the founding of the Wing Luke Museum of the Asian Pacific American Experience in 1966 to fulfill his vision of a place to present the histories and cultures of Asian immigrants and present-day issues of Asian Americans.
-The museum remains located in Seattle Chinatown-International District.
+The money went to the founding of the Wing Luke Museum in 1966 to present the histories and cultures of Asian immigrants and present-day issues of Asian Americans.
+Luke had reportedly mused about founding such a museum after observing how Chinese American culture in Seattle was so often swept under the rug.
+The museum remains located in the Seattle Chinatown-International District.

 In 2013, the United States Department of the Interior designated the Wing Luke Museum as being affiliated with the National Park Service.
 Rhea Suh, an Assistant Secretary of the Interior, stated "As a first-generation Asian American and a senior appointee of the Obama Administration, I am humbled and inspired by the public service legacy of Wing Luke".

 The Seattle school South Van Asselt School was renamed the Wing Luke Elementary School in 1969.
 In 2015, the Washington state attorney general's office created the Wing Luke Civil Rights Unit to investigate issues related to discrimination and civil rights.

 Gary Locke, the first Chinese-American governor of Washington and U.S. Ambassador to China, has cited Luke as an inspiration.